-For a serving cell that is not a LAA SCell, the serving cell specific SRS transmission sub-frames are configured by higher layers.
-The allowable values are given in subclause 5.5.3.3 of [3].
+For a serving cell that is not a LAA SCell or MF cell, the serving cell specific SRS transmission sub-frames are configured by higher layers.
+The allowable values are given in subclause 5.5.3.3 of MFA TS 36.211 [3].

 For a TDD serving cell, SRS transmissions can occur in UpPTS and uplink subframes of the UL/DL configuration indicated by the higher layer parameter subframeAssignment for the serving cell.